nikhv/EpochView/README.md

 ## Acknowledgments
 - Inspired by the concept of dynamic live wallpapers.
 - Built using `pygame` and `feh` for a seamless user experience.
+- Concept development and troubleshooting support provided by ChatGPT.